jkcolem/Husky_with_Freespace_Segmentation/README.md

 Step 6.
 The comptue setup needed to use Isaac ROS: https://nvidia-isaac-ros.github.io/getting_started/hardware_setup/compute/index.html

-## 2. Setup of Isaac Sim with Husky
+## II.
+Setup of Isaac Sim with Husky

 Step 1.
 Clone or Download this GitHub repository